 There are two aspects to it actually.
-Is Hikkim post office the world’s highest post office?
+Is Hikkim’s post office the world’s highest post office?
 This claim is disputable.
-But is it among the highest offices of the world?
+But is it among the highest offices in the world?
 This is valid and true beyond any doubt.

 Considering the fact that there is no cellphone signal or internet here, it is the only connection to the world for the residents of Hikkim and other villages nearby.
 The post office also maintains savings accounts for locals where villagers can deposit or withdraw money.